bharathirajatut/ionic4/camera-image-upload-example-php/README.md

 }
 ?>
 ```

 ## Downnload APK

 Get the APK and test it on your Android Device.

 <a href="https://github.com/bharathirajatut/ionic4/blob/master/camera-image-upload-example-php/app-debug.apk">APK</a>

+To test this apk successfully, you need PHP server up and running on your machine.

+Please note that.
+The APK looks for the http://localhost/ionic/upload.php URL.
+So if you trying this apk, then you must have this URL.
+Then only will work.
+Or else you can change the code and compile another apk.

 ### Tested Device: Moto G4 Plus